elbaradi/elbaradi/README.md

 ### What's up!
 I'm Tijmen 👋

 I'm always looking to improve myself and my coding skills and knowledge!
-I'm currently studying software engineering 👨‍💻 at [Codam](https://www.codam.nl/en/for-companies)
+I'm currently studying software engineering 👨‍💻 at [Codam](https://www.codam.nl/en/for-companies) (part of the [42 network](https://42.fr/en/what-is-42/42-program-explained/))

 - 🔭 I’m looking to work on the frontier of digital innovation
 - 🌱 I’m currently learning more _**C++**_